 Micaela N. Bulich

-Ms. Bulich has more than 30 years’ experience as a strategy and execution leader of supply chain organizations in large, complex, global businesses.
-Most recently, Ms. Bulich served as VP, global supply chain for GE Renewable Energy’s onshore wind business, where her responsibilities included supply chain strategy, sourcing and global procurement, planning, manufacturing, logistics, and environmental health and safety.
-Her other roles at GE included VP sourcing for GE Energy; senior executive, quality and regulatory compliance for GE Energy; and senior executive, global supply chain for GE Plastics.
+Ms. Bulich has more than 30 years’ experience as a strategy and execution leader of supply chains for highly engineered products in global businesses.
+Most recently, Ms. Bulich served as VP, global supply chain for GE Renewable Energy’s $8 billion onshore wind business, where her responsibilities included supply chain strategy, sourcing, planning, manufacturing, logistics, and safety.
+Her other roles at GE included vice president of sourcing procuring $25 billion in materials and services for GE Energy; senior executive, quality and regulatory compliance for GE Energy; and senior executive, global supply chain for GE’s $8 billion Plastics business.
 Prior to GE, she spent ten years at DuPont in supply chain and engineering roles.
+Micaela is passionate about creating high performance diverse teams.
+She serves on the board of advisors for AWESOME, a nonprofit working on the advancement of women in senior supply chain roles.

 Rensselaer Polytechnic Institute (M.S., electrical engineering), University of Hartford (B.S., electrical engineering)